Quirktree/info314-website/docs/assignments/lab2.md

 ### Report

-13. Outline a complete ARP exchange (request and response), including a screenshot and a brief summary of each message.
+13. Outline a complete ARP exchange (request and response). <u>For each message:</u>
+    - Include a screenshot of the packet details summary.
+    - Include a brief written summary, identifying: ARP Opcode, Sender and Target Ethernet addresses, Sender and Target IP addresses.
-1. Identify the 48-bit hardware address associated with your network interface and use this information to specify which message(s) originated from your local device?
+14. Identify the 48-bit hardware address associated with your network interface and use this information to specify which message(s) originated from your local device?
-1. Determine which messages are sent to a broadcast destination.
+15. Determine which messages are sent to a broadcast destination.
-1. Why do you think the ARP protocol makes use of the broadcast destination?
+16. Why do you think the ARP protocol makes use of the broadcast destination?
-1. Aside from the broadcast address, what other differences do you notice between the contents of ARP requests and replies?
+17. Aside from the broadcast address, what other differences do you notice between the contents of ARP requests and replies?
-1. Spend a moment comparing the overall packet structure (as seen in the Packet Details view) between DHCP and ARP.
+18. Spend a moment comparing the overall packet structure (as seen in the Packet Details view) between DHCP and ARP.
 Identify any *layers* that are present in one protocol but not in the other.
-1. In order for a network message to be considered an IP packet, the message must contain an Internet Protocol layer that includes an IP header for the rest of the message.
+19. In order for a network message to be considered an IP packet, the message must contain an Internet Protocol layer that includes an IP header for the rest of the message.
 Does the ARP protocol use IP packets to communicate?
-1. Describe in your own words how ARP works to allow hosts to communicate in a Layer-2 network based on IP address.
+20. Describe in your own words how ARP works to allow hosts to communicate in a Layer-2 network based on IP address.
 Use your capture to illustrate your points.